ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 ##### Result Discussion

-I encourage managers to provide performance review data ahead of an actual 1:1 performance review meeting to maximize the value of the meeting itself. it's best to give the individual the data and some time to process, so they can be fully engaged when the meeting occurs.
+I encourage managers to provide performance review data ahead of an actual 1:1 performance review meeting to maximize the value of the meeting itself.
+It's best to give the individual the data and some time to process, so they can be fully engaged when the meeting occurs.

 The agenda for the performance review meeting should be simple: